-When a professional reserve analyst develops a financial strategy for a common interest community (HOA, Condo, Cooperative) National Reserve Study Standards are taken into account.
+When a professional reserve analyst develops funding models for a common interest community (HOA, Condo, Cooperative) National Reserve Study Standards are taken into account.
 There are four basic principles in these standards:

 - 3. The costs are fairly distributed to the membership

 The cost to replace the common areas should be fairly distributed across years of membership in a community (current and future members).
 An adequate reserve allocation rate to the reserve account on an annual basis ensures the condominium community members are paying their fair share of the deterioration of the components.
-The costs may fluctuate wildly over a 30 year period but if the reserve study is updated annually the Association will be able to assess a fair amount to the membership in any given year and be adequately prepared for the common area replacement expenses when they come up.
+The costs in any given year may fluctuate wildly over time but if the reserve study is updated annually the Association will be able to assess a fair amount to the membership in any given year and be adequately prepared for the common area replacement expenses when they come up.

 Written by Joel L Tax - Professional Reserve Analyst - 03/22/2016